 Disasters keep happening.
 And because of the strong ministry ties between The Michigan Conference and the United Methodist Committee on Relief, Bishop David Bard has designated Disaster Relief as the recipient of the annual Advent Offering.
 The 2018 Advent Offering will again be shared between UMCOR Domestic Disaster Relief, UMCOR international Disaster Relief, and the Michigan Conference Disaster Relief Fund.

 “Advent is about arrival and hope,” says Bishop Bard.
-“As I think about places in our country and God’s world devastated by recent natural disasters, particularly the Carolinas and Indonesia, nothing speaks of the arrival of hope more than UMCOR.
+“As I think about places in our country and God’s world devastated by recent natural disasters, nothing speaks of the arrival of hope more than UMCOR.
 Beyond the headlines, UMCOR brings hope to people and helps them put their lives back together in the long-run.”

-Bulletin inserts will be available later.
-For now, plan to accept Bishop Bard’s invitation to make Disaster Response the focus of your Advent giving.
+Bulletin inserts are available.
+Click here for the pdf.
 Bishop Bard reminds us, “An Advent gift is a gift that will bring hope.”